 The rest of us who are obviously attempting to be self-actualized & realize that we humans aren’t born perfect & that our pre-frontal cortex still shuts down when we’re placed in anxiety-ridden communicative situations, us, we’re going to make sure that we don’t fidget or cross our arms or keep our shoulders up to our ears.
-We’re looking to succeed in this world & being aware of our body language gives us a leg up in the world.
+We’re looking to succeed in this world & being aware of our body language and improving it will help us do just that.

 So Yes, Improve Your Body Language

 Some really great stuff about improving body language here.

 I had this amazing client who was a high-level executive in a financial firm who often found herself in meetings with only men.
 She found it impossible to sit at the back of her chair!
 She was always at the edge of her seat!